Dart-Code/Website/_docs/debugging-commands.md

 ## Flutter: Inspect Widget

 This command enables Flutter Widget Inspection.
-Click on a widget in your application and it will navigate VS Code to the location in your source code where the widget is constucted.
+Click on a widget in your application and it will navigate VS Code to the location in your source code where the widget is constructed.
 To select another widget, click on the magnifying glass and select another widget.
 To cancel out of Flutter  Widget Inspection, a separate command `Flutter: Cancel Widget Inspection` is enabled that will cancel out of widget inspection.

 Here's a quick demo of it in action: